emc211/optane-kdb-report/README.md

 ### Queries take longer so make sure extra services are worth it

-Further exploration into the query performance of the Optane rdbs should be looked at. could be 2-5x slower for raw pulling from dram compared to PMEM but seeing how this would actually affect a api and if this slow down is completely offset by ability to run more rdbs.
+Further exploration into the query performance of the Optane rdbs should be looked at. could be 2-5x slower for raw pulling from DRAM compared to PMEM but seeing how this would actually affect a api and if this slow down is completely offset by ability to run more rdbs.

 ### File system backed memory seems to be better suited to less volatile data storage